marionwalton/media-and-society/3_ownership.md

 layout: home
 title: 08.
 Powerful owners
 ---
-# Powerful owners - mass media
+# Powerful Owners - mass media
 {: .no_toc }

 Media organisations are often created as a result of **monopolistic** strategies to consolidate their economic power,